vjeeva/Kubernetes-Cryptocurrency-Mining/README.md

 - New Dockerfile replacing old one mines Zcash instead of Ethereum, Ethereum miner literally mined 0 hashes.
 - Cluster Deployed on AWS with 2 t2.micro nodes each running one container.
 - Kubernetes Dashboard on public domain (associated with my personal domain)
+- Updated kops to 1.6.0 (released on May 16, updated by me on May 22)

 # Plans and Upgrades